 Pool is played on a rectangular table.
 A Pool table has six pockets—four in each corner and two in the middle along each long side.
 It’s played with as many as 16 balls.
 Each ball is numbered except for the blank white cue ball which is the ball used to hit any other ball with the cue stick.
 The number of balls in play depends on the type of pool you're playing.
 Some games, like ‘Eight Ball’ call for all the balls while others such as ‘Nine Ball’ only require the nine balls in play along with the cue ball.

 Pool goes back to medieval times (sometime around the 15th Century in Northern Europe).
 It was played by kings and commoners alike.
-Men enjoyed it as well as women.
-And it basically had an immediate following because it (like Table Tennis) originated from a popular lawn game known as Billiards.
+Men and women alike enjoyed it.
+It basically had an immediate following because it (like Table Tennis) originated from a popular lawn game known as Billiards.
 The game was moved indoors and shrunk down to a wooden table with a green cloth to simulate grass.

 Much about the game has changed over time, but its popularity has remained.
 Maybe that’s because of the way it helps us build our own character.
 It does so in a number of ways.
-Here’s a few for example:
+For example:

 Fixes your Focus

 In order to be successful in Pool, you need to apply yourself to each situation you end up in on the table.
-Making your shots requires patience and undivided attention.
+Planning and making your shots requires patience and undivided attention.

 Clearer in the Classroom